jeromecoupe/webstoemp/_posts/2014-11-02-manipulating-craft-elementcriteriamodel-with-twig.md

 ## Complement user-selected entries with recent entries

-This is a very commn use case.
+This is a very common use case.
 On the homepage of a website, we let administrators choose six projects to highlight using an [entries field](http://buildwithcraft.com/docs/entries-fields).
-In the event they do not choose six of them, we want to complement that list with the most recent projects to fill the rest of our slots.
+In the event they do not pick six of them, we want to complement that list with the most recent projects.
 We don't want any duplicates in that list.

 Using the simple method described above, that's how we can implement this: